Part of the Speedy Cash chain · locations

 Family-owned pawn shop in Lynnwood, WA since 1964 specializing in jewelry sales and collateral-based loans with a 96% customer satisfaction rating.

-Best for: Lynnwood-area residents needing quick collateral-based loans without extensive credit checks, Customers seeking to sell or trade quality jewelry or other valuable items for immediate cash
+Profile signals: Lynnwood-area residents needing quick collateral-based loans without extensive credit checks, Customers seeking to sell or trade quality jewelry or other valuable items for short-term cash access

 Financial Wellness Guides